dakk/sail-gadgets/README.md

 end
 ```

-The create function receives a collection of (react) nmea data signals (Ndata.t), the main notebook (where it
+The create function receives a record of (react) nmea data signals (Ndata.t), the main notebook (where it
 appends one or more pages) and returns an optional frame for gadget settings.